MitaliRafaliya30/EndtoEnd-Airbnb-Project/README.md

 ## Snowflake Data Warehouse
 Snowflake is used as the central data warehouse.

-- BROWNZE schema for raw data
+- BRONZE schema for raw data
 - SILVER schema for cleaned data
 - GOLD schema for analytics-ready data